alan-turing-institute/data-safe-haven/tier1/README.md

 ### 🗄️ Data

+Your environment contains three directories intended to help the workflow of ingress, analysis and egress.
+There directories are located at

+- `/data`
+- `/shared`
+- `/output`

+although you will also find symbolic links to these directories in your home directory (`~/`) and on your desktop.

+Below a description and explanation of each directory is given.

 #### Input data

 The input data for your project will be brought into the environment by an